Dodgeville City Hall

 Election Inspectors play a vital role at our polls.
 They work directly with voters and assist them in any of the following capacities:

-• Handing out ballots and assisting with electronic voter machines
+- Handing out ballots and assisting

-• Registering qualified individuals to vote who are new voters or have an address or name change.
+- Registering qualified individuals to vote who are new voters or have an address or name change.

-• Assisting with voting at Care Facilities
+- Assisting with voting at Care Facilities

-• Process absentee ballots
+- Processing absentee ballots

 Chief Election Inspectors manage the voting site and ensure all operating procedures are followed.
 Chiefs are also responsible for completing Election Day documentation, reconciling voter numbers and ballots, and resolving voter concerns.